e-geist/ddtp/doc/presentation/presentation.md

 - feedback via websocket or REST polling ➡️ for proof of concept websocket was selected
   - same websocket endpoint as for marketdata adapter
   - on connect a _snapshot_ of the subscribed data is received
-  - consecutive messages are _deltas_: what changes to data ocurred compared to previous message
+  - consecutive messages are _deltas_: what changes to data occurred compared to previous message
 - order actions received from strategies are converted and forwarded to exchange
 - feedback received from exchange is normalized and forwarded to strategies